open-cognition/ai-mri/README.md

 > [!IMPORTANT]
 >
 > In Research Preview.
-All outputs are research hypotheticals requiring mechanistic validation.
+All outputs are research hypotheticals requiring mechanistic validation, not ground truth.

 ## Overview